Is soy healthy?

 - Mayo Clinic - Soy reduces the risk of breast cancer.

-Specific research studies regrading soy and health:
+Specific research studies regarding soy and health:

-- December 2016 issue of the journal Nutrients - Researchers report that soy protein is higher quality than other legume proteins, lowers cholesterol levels, lowers blood pressure, leads to favorable change in the fatty acid content in the diet, alleviates hot flashes, and improves arterial health in menopausal women.
+- December 2016 issue of the journal Nutrients - Researchers report that soy protein is higher quality than other legume proteins, lowers cholesterol levels, lowers blood pressure, leads to a favorable change in the fatty acid content in the diet, alleviates hot flashes, and improves arterial health in menopausal women.
 They also report that "population and clinical studies involving adults suggest benefits are associated with approximately two to four servings per day."